1upus/psp_psv_modding_and_translations/_SCE_fonts/pgf/readme.txt

-psp_pgf_fullinfo.zip

-Zipped info about default psp .pgf fonts from flash0.

-No fonts included, you can dump it by yourself or google it.
+No fonts included, you can copy it from your PSP or google it.

 Data was dumped with pgftool https://github.com/tpunix/pgftool

-Included data for all fonts excl. kr0.pgf: font header, metrics table, chars map, chars info, shadow map, chars pointer.
+Included data for all fonts excl. kr0.pgf: font header, metrics table, chars map, chars info, shadow map, chars pointer, chars bitmap.

+NOTE:
+1. jpn0.pgf has incorrect table for cyrillic charset, so russian text displays with wide spacing. ltn*.pgf has not this problem.

+2. Also cyrillic chars from Matisse the same as NewRodin.

-Chars bitmap also can be dumped with pgftool.
+3. kr0.pgf data can not be dumped with pgftool :/

-PSP flash0:font/*.pgf
+------------------------------------------------- PSP flash0:font/*.pgf -
 - filename ----------- font family ------ size px --- type --- filesize -
 arib.pgf     SCE-PS3 NewRodin JPN Regular  10.125      Regular    185 512
 jpn0.pgf              FTT-NewRodin Pro DB  10.125      Regular  1 581 700